craig8196/the-river-protocol/README.md

 * Heavy-weight when managing many connections to the same destination
 * Requires another protocol to send multiple messages/streams on the same connection

+UDP suffers from:
+* Unreliability
+* No encryption
+* Packet replay attacks
+* Spoofing
+* Difficulty in sending large messages/packets
+* Connectionless

+TRP suffers from:
+* Yeah, you still need another protocol on top

 **WARNINGS:**
 * This code is experimental and may have flaws.
+* I'm starting to think that my structures are too deeply nested;
+  but it may be worth it to provide proper programming abstractions.
 * I know state machines can be ugly, but it's how I kept my sanity.
 * Currently in pre-release and will not follow semantic versioning until release v1.0.0.
 * The original author is not a security expert.